 - Always use furniture and equipment that has been made in accordance with Australian Standards and the Safe-baby code of practice for safe nursery furniture, developed by the Kidsafe Child Accident Prevention Foundation of Australia. - The approved provider and educators must ensure the equipment and furniture used in providing education and care at St Nicholas is safe, clean and in good repair. - Educators will record any furniture or equipment that needs maintenance in the Maintenance Register and report this to the Centre Director. - Ensure furniture is sturdily built so it will not collapse, is easy to clean, non-toxic and age appropriate. - Look for entrapment hazards; it is easy for small fingers and limbs to get caught in gaps.
 Head and upper body entrapments can cause death by asphyxiation.
 (Be aware that fingers can get caught in holes or openings between 5-12mm, limbs in gaps between 30-50mm and heads in gaps over 85mm.) - The nursery will be free from small objects or items that can break and become a potential hazard.
 Natural resources will be considered in conjunction with a thorough risk assessment. - Always use furniture and equipment that is free of rough surfaces, sharp edges, points, projections, and small pieces that can break off.
-Avoid using unsafe equipment such as baby walkers. - To reduce the risk of harm, collapsible furniture and furniture that presents possible entrapment hazards will not be used in the nursery. - All furniture and equipment will be age appropriate. - All under bench cupboards will have safety lock devices. - Educators will regularly test locking devices to ensure they work correctly and regularly check furniture and equipment for stability, wear, and tear. - Non-toxic, easy to clean surfaces will be sourced for all equipment. - Educators will be made aware that most injuries related to nursery furniture are due to falls from equipment and will reflect on this when setting up and planning the environment. - Educators will always ensure effective supervision of all infants to minimise the risk of accidents and injuries that could result from the furniture and equipment within the nursery. - Infants will never be left unattended at any time.
-All infants are to be safely secured in their highchair when eating.
+Avoid using unsafe equipment such as baby walkers. - To reduce the risk of harm, collapsible furniture and furniture that presents possible entrapment hazards will not be used in the nursery. - All furniture and equipment will be age appropriate. - All under bench cupboards will have safety lock devices. - Educators will regularly test locking devices to ensure they work correctly and regularly check furniture and equipment for stability, wear, and tear. - Non-toxic, easy to clean surfaces will be sourced for all equipment. - Educators will be made aware that most injuries related to nursery furniture are due to falls from equipment and will reflect on this when setting up and planning the environment. - Educators will always ensure effective supervision of all infants to minimise the risk of accidents and injuries that could result from the furniture and equipment within the nursery.

-St Nicholas Name of policy: Health and Safety Procedures Page 4 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA
+St Nicholas Name o Name of policy: Health and Safety Procedures Page 4 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA